 Symptoms of lymphedema

-The main symptom of lymphedema?after breast cancer treatment?is swelling of the arm on the side where lymph nodes have been removed.
+The main symptom of lymphedema after breast cancer treatment is swelling of the arm on the side where lymph nodes were removed.
 The amount of swelling may vary.
-Some people may have severe swelling (edema) with the affected arm being several inches larger than the other arm.
-Others will have a milder form of edema with the affected arm being slightly larger than the other arm.
+Some people may have severe swelling (edema).
+The affected arm can be several inches larger than the other arm.
+Others will have a milder form of edema where the affected arm is only slightly larger than the other arm.

 Bra, clothing, or jewelry don't fit as normal